eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

 Run
 -----

-source setup.bash on your workspace
+Source setup.bash on your workspace

     .. code-block:: bash